 I have the honour to speak on behalf of the five Nordic countries: Denmark, Finland, Iceland, Sweden, and my own country, Norway.

-The issue of criminal accountability of UN officials and experts on mission is still critically important.
-At this point, it is imperative that both the UN and its Member States, through policy, legislation and action, exercise a zero-tolerance policy towards crimes committed by UN officials and experts on mission.
+The issue of criminal accountability of UN officials and experts on mission has been on the agenda of the Sixth Committee since 2006.
+The issue is still critically important.
+It is now paramount that both the UN and its Member States, by policy, legislation and action, exercise a zero-tolerance policy for crimes committed by UN staff and experts on mission.

-Over the past few years, the UN has taken important and timely steps to root out sexual exploitation and abuse from UN structures and operations.
-We support the ongoing work of the Special Coordinator on improving the United Nations’ response to sexual exploitation and abuse, and the Secretary-General’s strategy to improve the organisation’s system-wide approach to preventing and responding to sexual exploitation and abuse.
-The Nordic countries welcome the creation of the Circle of Leadership, consisting of global leaders who actively support the Secretary-General’s agenda.
-The Circle of Leadership provides the required high-level support on this pressing issue.
-However, although visible results have been achieved, there is still a long way to go.
+The UN has taken important and timely steps in recent years to outroot sexual exploitation and abuse from the UN structures and operations.
+The appointment of the Special Coordinator on improving the United Nations’ response to sexual exploitation and abuse and the Secretary-General’s 2017-strategy to improve the UN’s system-wide approach to preventing and responding to sexual exploitation and abuse, pave the way for a strengthened, comprehensive and targeted approach to this serious matter that could actually bring about change.

-The Nordic countries urge all Member States that have not yet done so to submit relevant information to the Secretary-General regarding the status of their domestic laws on this matter, in accordance with paragraphs 26 and 27 of resolution 72/112.
+In this respect, we encourage all Member States to submit relevant information to the Secretary-General regarding the status of their domestic laws on this matter, in accordance with paragraphs 25 and 26 of resolution 71/134.

-As for the resolution on criminal accountability of UN officials and experts on mission, the wording in previous resolutions has precluded the inclusion in the Secretary-General’s report of information on which Member States have – and more importantly, which Member States have not – provided feedback on their follow-up of cases.
+In previous resolutions, the wording has precluded the inclusion in the report of information concerning which Members States have – and even more importantly, which Member States have not – provided any feedback to the Secretary-General on the follow-up of cases.

-In closing, the Nordic countries would like to stress that all Member States must uphold the principles of due process and the rule of law when investigating and prosecuting cases covered by this segment.
-Moreover, it is equally important to ensure the effective protection of victims, witnesses and whistle-blowers.
+Finally, the Nordic countries underline that all Member States must uphold the principles of due process and rule of law while investigating and prosecuting cases within this segment.
+It is equally important to ensure the effective protection of victims, witnesses and whistle-blowers.